duukkis/terminal/blog/BLOG.md

         ...
 ```

 After this looping we have an array that is filled with rows that have an output.
-We set this ready array back to screen object so we can access the state of screen later.
-Then we can just output them into anything.
-Like to a text file.
+We set this ready array back to screen object so we can access the state of screen.
+Then we can just output them into anything, like to a text file.

 ```
 // get screen 401